 We do not anticipate any job losses as a result of the relocation of the inpatient rehab unit and have already begun meeting and working with our union partners to ensure that the affected union employees are retrained, if necessary, and offered other union opportunities at equal pay within the Mount Sinai Health System.

 Earlier this year, Mount Sinai Health System announced that it will be investing over $500 million to create the new Mount Sinai Downtown, an expanded and unified network of state-of-the-art facilities stretching from the East River to the Hudson River below 34th Street.
 The new network will include a new, smaller Mount Sinai Downtown Beth Israel hospital with a brand-new state-of-the-art Emergency Department (ED), two blocks from the current Mount Sinai Beth Israel.

 Update on Building Transformation: Abatement and Demolition of 321 East 13th Street

-Interior abatement has begun and is estimated to be completed in the Fall of 2017.
+Interior abatement and Demolition is projected to be completed in mid- 2018.
 After completion, exterior demolition will commence.
 We will update you with specifics on the timeline as they develop.